Barbell Seated Calf Raise

 Barbell Seated Calf Raise Instructions

-2. Place the balls of your feet on a block or step, with your heels hanging off the edge.
+1. Sit on a bench.
+Place the balls of your feet on a step plate or block.

 Barbell Seated Calf Raise Form & Visual